-The payer of property tax on the rights is any legal entity or individual holding the title to real estate existing in the territory of the Republic of Serbia.
+When any of the rights defined above (other than ownership right) apply to any real estate, the property tax shall be paid on that right and not on ownership right.
+The payer of property tax is any legal entity or individual holding the title to real estate placed in the territory of the Republic of Serbia.

-If several legal entities or individuals exercise one of the above mentioned rights relating to the same real estate, each one of them shall be deemed as a taxpayer in proportion to its share.
+If several legal entities or individuals exercise one of the above mentioned rights relating to the same real estate, each one of them shall be deemed as a taxpayer proportional to its share.